 Address: 20-1, Changhae-ro 14beon-gil, Gangneung-si, Gangwon-do | 강원도 강릉시 창해로14번길 20-1

-If your idea of heaven is relaxing in a cafe with stunning views of the sea, then Anmok Beach is the perfect place for you.
+If your idea of heaven is relaxing in a cafe with stunning views of the sea, then Anmok Beach in Korea is the perfect place for you.
 This 500 metre stretch of white sand is lined with over 30 seaside cafes on what’s known as Gangneung Coffee Street.

 This area of the country is considered the birthplace of modern coffee culture in Korea, and it’s well worth a visit.
 It’s very close to Gyeongpo Beach and Gangneung, so it’s totally possible to visit on a day trip if you prefer.